gcky/etl-project-website/user-docs.md

 <img class="screenshot" src="assets/product/transform.png" width="100%">

 The bar beneath the table (bottom bar) has 2 modes, you can toggle between them by clicking on the <i class="material-icons md-16">tune</i> button on the left side of the bar.
-The first mode, is table navigation.
+The first and default mode is table navigation.
 As mentioned, by default, the table will show the first 10 columns and first 50 rows; you can change which columns/rows to show by editing the values in this bar.
 The table can show a maximum of 20 columns and 500 rows at once.

 The second mode is quick inspect.
 This shows 3 properties of the column that is currently selected, the column data type, the column mode, and the number of missing/invalid values in the column.